SphinxDB/Sphinx-Exploration/exploration/zkPass.md

 Eyl 2003 - Haz 2007

-# Who are using ZkPass?
+# Why should we use ZkPass?

 The provided use cases by the zkPass: